Eligibility, Application, and Selection

 - Academic transcript (in PDF form; official or unofficial)

-- Visitor Registration Form
+- Visitor Registration Form (in PDF format)

 - Top section of page 1, non-electronic signature, and date ("To Be Completed by Visitor") and page 6 (name, date, and non-electronic signature)